| UPDATES ARTWORKS WRITINGS SCIENCE LINKS CONTACT GALLERIES BIO

 unknown during your lifetime; or be the richest artist and know

 the ghosts of Michelangelo and Van Gogh are laughing at you?
+We must burn

 the fields and plow twice and find fresh seed.
 The error runs too